UNDERSTANDING UNCONTROLLED gMG

 As a chronic, autoimmune, neuromuscular disease, myasthenia gravis (MG) is a condition that may be present in your life for years.

-Generalized myasthenia gravis (gMG) is a more severe form of MG, and may result in unpredictable symptoms that cause weakness throughout
+Generalized myasthenia gravis (gMG) is a more severe form of MG and may result in unpredictable symptoms that cause weakness throughout

 your entire body.